bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 03:30 PM CT, April 12</p>
+<p class="updated_time"> Latest data: 03:50 PM CT, April 12</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 79°, which is 14° **warmer** than yesterday.
-Tomorrow is expected to be 2° **warmer** than today.
+Tomorrow is expected to be 3° **warmer** than today.

 Currently:

 - 79°
-- Breezy and Mostly Cloudy
+- Breezy and Partly Cloudy
 - 44% humidity
-- 20 mph wind
+- 22 mph wind
-- 84% cloud cover
+- 55% cloud cover
 - 43 AQI 🟩
 - 0.04 inches of rain expected in the next 48 hours